Ushisha/geomemory/README.md

 # GeoMemory

-This is a project using Leflet interactive map to visualize your memories by logging on a map like planting flowers.
+This project built with vanila Javascript uses Leaflet interactive map to visualize your memories by logging on a map like planting flowers.

 ## Screenshot